What are the pick up and drop off times?

 We cannot provide supervision to campers earlier than 2pm on Sundays.
 If you arrive to the area before 2pm, there are lots of fun things to do in out neighboring towns of Grass Valley and Nevada City.

 What does it mean to be a Quaker camp?

 We are proud to be affiliated with Friends (Quakers), who uphold values of equality, integrity, peace, and unity with nature, and have a long history of excellence in education.
 We are not, however, a religious education camp; we welcome people of all backgrounds, and encourage open discussion of all beliefs (spiritual, political, etc) without upholding one ideology over any other.
 Our Quaker values are expressed in the way we treat all people with respect, foster healthy community, and teach children about peace and environmental sustainability.
 Quaker spirituality at camp is manifested in the moments of silent thanks we share before each meal, gratitude circles to debrief wilderness trips, our session-ending candlelight ceremonies where campers can answer queries about their camp experiences, and in how we start each day with Morning Meeting.
 Morning Meetings are our practice of the whole camp sitting in a circle at one of our beautiful clearings among the ponderosa pines, equipped with benches and lots of shade.
 We begin with 15 minutes of silence, a way to settle ourselves before the day begins.
 Next some camp songs!
 After silence and singing, we are ready to take on the day.

 What are your rates?

-Our rates are lower than those of other summer camps because we believe in making this incredible experience available to all, regardless of financial means.
+We strive to keep our rates reasonable because we believe in making this incredible experience available to all, regardless of financial means.
 If your family needs further financial assistance, please contact us -- we will do our best to accommodate your needs.
-Or, if you would like to help, please consider making a donation to our campership fund to give the gift of camp to more families.
+Or, if you would like to help a camper afford camp, please consider making a donation to our campership fund to give the gift of camp to more families.